-- 1.1.1.1 The West and Shires Permit Scheme ("the WaSP scheme") has been developed under the powers provided in Part 3 of the Traffic Management Act 2004 ("TMA") and the Traffic Management Permit Schemes (England) regulations 2007, Statutory Instrument 2007 No. 3372 ("the Regulations") made on 28 November 2007.
-It is a permit scheme for the purposes of Section 32(1) of the TMA. - 1.1.1.2 In preparing this permit scheme, the highway authorities have had regard to the guidance issued by the Secretary of State and the Department for Transport contained in the Statutory Guidance for Permits (March 2008), the Permit Schemes Additional Guidance (January 2013), the Permit Fees Guidance (March 2008) and the Code of Practice for Permits (March 2008). - 1.1.1.3 The highway authorities in preparing this scheme have also had particular regard to the requirements of Part 5a (in particular Section 49(a)) of the Disability Discrimination Act 1995 and associated codes of practice. - 1.1.1.4 The WaSP scheme replaces the current 'noticing' system under the New Roads and Street Works Act 1991 ("NRSWA") for works taking place on the highway.
+- 1.1.1.1 The West and Shires Permit Scheme ("the WaSP scheme") has been developed under the powers provided in Part 3 of the Traffic Management Act 2004 ("TMA") and the Traffic Management Permit Scheme (England) Regulations 2007, Statutory Instrument 2007 No. 3372 made on 28 November 2007 and the Traffic Management Permit Scheme (England) (Amendment) Regulations, Statutory Instrument 2015 No. 958 made on 26th March 2015.
+These regulations are referred to as the "Permit Scheme Regulations" within this permit scheme..
+It is a permit scheme for the purposes of Section 32(1) of the TMA. - 1.1.1.2 When originally preparing this permit scheme, the highway authorities had regard to the guidance issued by the Secretary of State and the Department for Transport contained in the Statutory Guidance for Permits (March 2008), the Permit Schemes Additional Guidance (January 2013), the Permit Fees Guidance (March 2008) and the Code of Practice for Permits (March 2008). - 1.1.1.3 The highway authorities in preparing this scheme also had particular regard to the requirements of Part 5a (in particular Section 49(a)) of the Disability Discrimination Act 1995 and associated codes of practice. - 1.1.1.4 The WaSP scheme replaces the current 'noticing' system under the New Roads and Street Works Act 1991 ("NRSWA") for works taking place on the highway.
 The WaSP scheme allows those participating authorities ("Permit Authority") to better manage activities on the highway and minimise disruption and inconvenience. - 1.1.1.5 The WaSP scheme requires an activity promoter to apply for a permit in order to 'book' time on the highway.
 The Permit Authority issues permits with conditions attached to better focus the activity in terms of reducing the impact of road users and other stakeholder; this might be in relation to the timing of the works, the traffic management and methodology or any other factor that is deemed important.
 Equally the Permit Authority can refuse to issue a permit if it feels the planning or the detail of the application is insufficient.
 The WaSP scheme allows the Permit Authority to recoup the cost of coordinating and managing the activity by charging for issuing a permit. - 1.1.1.6 As required by Regulation 4(c), under the WaSP scheme, activities for both the statutory undertaker and the highway authority are treated similarly in terms of coordination and the setting of conditions.
-The Permit Authority will operate in a manner that demonstrates parity between applicants at all times and those departments dealing with permits and coordination will be separated from other highways activities. - 1.1.1.7 Provisions of NRSWA that have been disapplied and modified in respect of the WaSP scheme are set out in appendix B. Activities by undertakers licensed under Section 50 of NRSWA do not require permits and such activities will continue to be subject to those requirements of NRSWA as set out in The Street Works (Registers, Notices, Directions and Designations) (England) regulations 2007 and the Code of Practice for the Co-ordination of Street Works and Works for Road Purposes and Related Matters, and as subsequently amended. - 1.1.1.8 The WaSP scheme authority making the application to the Secretary of State under Regulation 3(1) to run this permit scheme will ensure that a full consultation in relation to the scheme was carried out which includes those stakeholders that are set out in Regulation 3. - 1.1.1.9 The WaSP scheme will be reviewed annually by all participating authorities.
-A glossary of terms is provided in Appendix A.
+The Permit Authority will operate in a manner that demonstrates parity between applicants at all times and those departments dealing with permits and coordination will be separated from other highways activities. - 1.1.1.7 Provisions of NRSWA that have been disapplied and modified in respect of the WaSP scheme are set out in appendix B. Activities by undertakers licensed under Section 50 of NRSWA do not require permits and such activities will continue to be subject to those requirements of NRSWA as set out in The Street Works (Registers, Notices, Directions and Designations) (England) regulations 2007 and the Code of Practice for the Co-ordination of Street Works and Works for Road Purposes and Related Matters, and as subsequently amended. - 1.1.1.8 Previous versions of the WaSP scheme were brought into effect by a legal order from the Secretary of State under Permit Scheme Regulations 3(1). - 1.1.1.9 This version of the WaSP Scheme comes into force through the powers conferred by Section 33A (2) of the TMA by an Order made by the WaSP Permit Authority.
+This Order comes into effect on 1st October 2015.